What is Diabetes?

 Type 1 diabetes

-Type 1 diabetes typically develops early in life when the immune system attacks the insulin-producing cells in the pancreas and destroys them.
-It results in the body being unable to produce any insulin.
-Because insulin is a vital medium through which glucose is able to enter the body’s cells, when it is absent glucose simply builds up in the blood.
+Type 1 diabetes is less common and typically develops early in life when the immune system attacks the insulin-producing cells in the pancreas and destroys them.
+It results in the body being unable to produce insulin and therefore use glucose.
+Type 1 diabetics have to inject insulin on a regular basis.

 Type 2 diabetes

 In type 2 diabetes, the body can still make some insulin but not enough or it fails to react to insulin as it should (insulin resistance).
 Lifestyle and environmental factors play an enormous role in type 2 diabetes.
 Therefore, even individuals with susceptible genes, or people who have already developed type 2 diabetes, don’t necessarily have to live with the condition for the rest of their lives.